-University Primary School's mission is to create an innovative research and teacher training site for Illinois faculty, graduate students, undergraduates, pre-service teachers, community colleagues, and visiting scholars interested in the ways children and teachers learn and develop.
-University Primary School demonstrates Reggio Emiliainspiration in action and fosters a professional environment where stakeholders strengthen and explore recommended practices in education while providing an exceptional school experience for children and families.
+University Primary School's mission is to create an exceptional and loveable school experience for children, families, and educators.
+We are an innovative research and teacher training site for University of Illinois College of Education faculty, graduate students, preservice teachers, student volunteers, community colleagues, and visiting scholars interested in the ways children and teachers learn and develop.
+University Primary School is a Reggio Emilia-inspired Preschool-5th grade school, demonstrating inquiries and actions in pursuit of a democratic education to better society.